How to Create a Positive Work Environment

 3. Remote Work

 Allowing employees to work from home has been linked to higher rates of happiness, productivity, and retention rates.
 Modern technology allows most employees to work from home and still have similar resources that they would in a traditional office setting.
+The COVID-19 pandemic illuminated for everyone just how simple it could be, when push comes to shove, to work from home.

 Permitting employees to work from home can be a boost to business owners, as well.
 By allowing employees remote access, you’re not limited geographically by who you hire.
 Allowing remote work expands the talent pool of hires exponentially.
+One important thing to remember is that you can help your employees create a positive work environment in their homes, too.
+This will keep them engaged and happy despite any geographic distance.

 Even if your company isn’t in the position to allow all employees to work from home all the time, offering this benefit even a few days a week is worth consideration.